This map shows which companies have lasted hundreds (and even thousands) of years

 In the United States, for instance, the oldest company still running is the Shirley Plantation in Virginia, formed in 1613.
 The farm grew tobacco, which was then shipped throughout the colonies and to Europe, and it was maintained through slave labor.

 Colonialism is abundantly evident elsewhere in the maps.
 In Congo the oldest company dates back to 1889, when the country was under Belgian rule.
 It’s a railway company that still bears a French name—Société Nationale des Chemins de Fer du Congo—and is currently owned by the government of Congo.
-In Haiti, the oldest company is a rum maker called Rhum Barbancourt, which dates back to 1862, when the country was a French colony.
-It was founded by a Frenchman named Dupré Barbancourt, who emigrated to the country to make his fortune.
-The sugarcane plantations that supplied the juice for the rum relied largely on slave labor.
+In Barbados, the oldest surviving company is Mount Gay Rum, which also happens to be the world’s oldest rum maker, founded in 1703.
+Barbados was a wealthy British sugar colony and a hub of the African slave trade, so the sugarcane juice used in the production of the rum largely came from plantations that relied on slave labor.
+Slavery was only outlawed in the country in 1807.

 For the most part, the oldest companies in colonized lands are banks, railways, and post offices that were first established by colonial administrations to create an infrastructure that would better serve the colonizers’ economic needs.
 It was much easier for colonizers to export precious resources such as sugar, oil, or cotton back to Europe when they had functioning postal networks, transportation systems, and financial institutions.
 Later, when colonized countries gained independence, these companies were taken over by the newly independent governments in each country.